This is a beginner’s guide shows how to enable the left Dock click action ‘Click to Minimize‘ in Ubuntu 22.04 and Ubuntu 21.10.

 In Ubuntu with the default GNOME desktop, clicking an app icon on the left Dock will open or focus the application window.
-But it does not minimize it when you click it again.
+But it by default does not minimize it when you click it again.

 Ubuntu Dock, aka dash-to-dock extension, does have the feature to minimize current window when clicking on its shortcut icon.
 And this tutorial will show you how to enable the feature.

 This tutorial is tested, and it works in the following systems:

 - Ubuntu 21.10.

 - and Ubuntu 22.04